 ~/src, so I manually configure a Python interpreter for new projects.
 It's still pretty convenient.

-If you're just exploring for new PyCharm commands, an easier way to find them is to use the Find Action command (Shift+Command+A on OS X).
-This opens up a searchable menu of commands alongside of which is the currently-mapped keyboard shortcut.
+The Find Action command (Shift+Command+A on OS X) opens up a searchable menu of commands and options alongside of which is the first currently-mapped keyboard shortcut for the found item.
+You can run the command anytime — useful when you’re trying to remember the shortcut for a command.
 This is probably one of the most important features for new users to PyCharm.
 I encourage you to spend some quality time with it!

 You configure keyboard shortcuts in the Keymap section of the settings window.
-The Keymap section has a textbox that you use to filter all the available commands.
-The filter helps if you have a vague idea of what you want to do, like "window" or "project," but in my experience you often need to do some internet research to find new commands.
+The list of available commands is filterable, which helps if you have a vague idea of what you want to do, like "window" or "project," but in my experience you often need to do some internet research to find commands first.
 Changes you've made from a default keymap are highlighted in blue when you return to the Keymap section.

 Once you find a command you want to map or remap, you double-click on it to bring up a context menu.
 The menu lets you remove a keybinding or add a new one.
-You can add multiple shortcuts to a single action (not sure why) and multiple commands can have the same shortcut (very useful because not all commands are available all the time).
+You can add multiple shortcuts to a single action and multiple commands can have the same shortcut.
+It’s OK if some shortcuts overlap because not all commands are available all the time, giving you more available key combinations depending on what window (or tool window) is open.
 If your chosen shortcut is already in use, the editor will warn you and give a list of all the commands that overlap.

 Tab, Split and Window Management